rubnch/Taskust/README.md

     *   **TUI**: Interactive dashboard to manage tasks visually.
 *   **Templates**: Create reusable task templates for common workflows.
 *   **Recurrence**: Support for daily, weekly, and monthly recurring tasks.
+*   **Project Grouping**: Toggle between a flat list and a project-grouped view in the TUI.
 *   **Data Persistence**: Tasks are stored in standard XDG data directories (JSON format).

 ## Installation